 First United Methodist Church of Schenectady

-Worship for the Second Sunday of Christmas
+Worship for the Thirteenth Sunday after the Pentecost

 It may help to center yourself into worship by lighting a candle, as a symbol of God’s presence with you during the time of worship.
 You may also want to pay attention to lighting, the position of your body, and the availability of distractions.

 “You see us, and love us!”